alberti42/recoll-macos/docs/index.rst

-If you do not like reading manuals (who does?) but wish to give RCL a try, just `install <#RCL.INSTALL.BINARY>`__ the application and start the ``recoll`` graphical user interface (GUI), which will ask permission to index your home directory by default, allowing you to search immediately after indexing completes.
+If you do not like reading manuals (who does?) but wish to give RCL a try, just `install <#RCL.INSTALL.BINARY>`__ the application and start the ``recoll`` graphical user interface (GUI), which will ask permission to index your home directory, allowing you to search immediately after indexing completes.

 Do not do this if your home directory contains a huge number of documents and you do not want to wait or are very short on disk space.
-In this case, you may first want to customize the `configuration <#RCL.INDEXING.CONFIG>`__ to restrict the indexed area (for the very impatient with a completed package install, from the ``recoll`` GUI: Preferences > Indexing configuration, then adjust the Top directories section).
+In this case, you may first want to customize the `configuration <#RCL.INDEXING.CONFIG>`__ to restrict the indexed area (shortcut: from the ``recoll`` GUI go to: Preferences > Indexing configuration, then adjust the Top directories section).

 On Unix/Linux, you may need to install the appropriate `supporting applications <#RCL.INSTALL.EXTERNAL>`__ for document types that need them (for example antiword for Microsoft Word files).
 The RCL for WIN package is self-contained and includes most useful auxiliary programs.
-You will just need to install Python 2.7.

 Full text search
 ----------------